Mushymato/DynamicItemSpriteCompositor/docs/colortags.md

 These are colors assigned by game depending on the preserve item's context tags, though mods could potentially add more colors.

 Vanilla context tag to color conversions are hardcoded in DISCO, so you can directly use `color_black` in the [`RequiredColor`](./author-guide.md#SpriteIndexRule) field.
-Literal color is still useful for edge cases.
+Literal color is still useful for edge cases, but in those cases consider using `"RequiredContextTags": "preserve_sheet_index_<flavour item id>"`.

 | Tag | Color |
 | --- | ----- |